ibireme/yyjson/doc/API.md

 "\x80xyz"
 "\xF0\x81\x81\x81"
 ```
-Invalid characters will be allowed to appear in the string values, but invalid escape sequences will still be reported as errors.
-This flag does not affect the performance of correctly encoded strings.
+This flag permits invalid characters to appear in the string values, but it still reports errors for invalid escape sequences.
+It does not impact the performance of correctly encoded strings.

-***Warning***: strings in JSON values may contain incorrect encoding when this option is used, you need to handle these strings carefully to avoid security risks.
+***Warning***: when using this option, be aware that strings within JSON values may contain incorrect encoding, so you need to handle these strings carefully to avoid security risks.

 ---------------
-# Write JSON
+# Writing JSON
-The library provides 4 sets of functions for writing JSON,<br/>
+The library provides 4 sets of functions for writing JSON.<br/>
-each function accepts an input of JSON document or root value, and returns a UTF-8 string or file.
+Each function accepts an input of JSON document or root value, and returns a UTF-8 string or file.

 ## Write JSON to string
 The `doc/val` is JSON document or root value, if you pass NULL, you will get NULL result.<br/>